WheteThunger/MonumentAddons/README.md

 - Uses familiar command syntax, based on `spawn <entity>`
 - Works on any map seed and accounts for terrain height
 - Entities are indestructible, have free electricity, and cannot be picked up
-- Supports vanilla monuments, custom monuments, underground tunnels, underwater labs, and cargo ship
+- Supports vanilla monuments, custom monuments, train tunnels, underwater labs, and cargo ship

 ## Required plugins